exetico/volumio-plugins/plugins/music_service/podstream/README.md

 [![GitHub version](https://badge.fury.io/gh/exetico%2Fvolumio-plugins.svg)](https://badge.fury.io/gh/exetico%2Fvolumio-plugins)

+**IMPORTANT**
-**IMPORTANT: This plugin isn't ready for regular use, if you expect it to auto-update the playlists.**
+This plugin isn't ready for regular use, **if you expect it to auto-update the playlists**.

-**But you are welcome to give it a try, if you're willing to trigger the job yourself.
+But you are welcome to give it a try, if you're willing to trigger the job by you own.
 It's pretty easy.
+There is three possible ways:
+1. Press the save-button in options
-There is three options.
-(1) Just restart Volumio - (2) Disable and enable the plugin - (3) Press the save-button in options.**
+2. Disable and enable the plugin
+3. Restart Volumio

-**If you have any improvements to the project, please let me know.** !!
+**If you have any improvements to the project, please let me know.**

 ![Podcast icon provided by FontAwesome converted with http://fa2png.io/](https://user-images.githubusercontent.com/3549445/33657348-53f6ba7c-da79-11e7-9997-c4e621461a7a.png)